Trump guilty verdict marks first-ever criminal conviction for a former president

 A felony conviction today does not preclude Donald Trump from running for or serving again as president.
 But it promises to scramble an already fraught campaign season.

-But Thursday’s conviction alone – the first ever of a former or current United States president – promises to boost Mr. Trump’s supporters' belief in his longstanding contention that the legal system is weaponized against him.
+But Thursday’s conviction alone – the first ever of a former or current U.S. president – promises to boost Trump supporters’ belief in his long-standing contention that the legal system is weaponized against him.
+In the wake of the verdict, Mr. Trump’s fundraising website crashed due to high traffic, according to his campaign.
 And it adds yet another unique dimension to an American presidential campaign that was already unlike any other in history.

-“A conviction shows that no one is above the law, and Trump’s prediction that he could walk down Fifth Avenue and shoot someone and get away with it isn’t as accurate as he thought,” says Cheryl Bader, a criminal law professor at Fordham University and former Assistant U.S. Attorney for the District of New Jersey.
+“A conviction shows that no one is above the law, and Trump’s prediction that he could walk down Fifth Avenue and shoot someone and get away with it isn’t as accurate as he thought,” says Cheryl Bader, a criminal law professor at Fordham University and former assistant U.S. attorney for the District of New Jersey.

 Speaking to reporters outside the Manhattan courthouse soon after hearing the verdict, Mr. Trump proclaimed his innocence and called it a “rigged, disgraceful trial.”
 The “real verdict,” he said, would come on Nov.
-5 from the American people.“This is long from over,” he said.
+5 from the American people.
+“This is long from over,” he said.

+The Biden campaign also was looking ahead to November’s vote.
+“Today’s verdict does not change the fact that the American people face a simple reality,” campaign communications director Michael Tyler said in a statement.
+“There is still only one way to keep Donald Trump out of the Oval Office: at the ballot box.”

 Going forward, just over five months from the Nov.
 5 election, the routine will mix with the extraordinary, as the former president – and current presidential candidate – contends with continuing legal matters.